A great collection for you today to mark the midweek…

 We are very excited to be releasing this new music video for ‘Texas Red’ off of our debut album “The Gathering”.
 This song is about the struggle between an abusive father and his family, from the perspective of the son.
 He wishes to just hold a strong relationship with his father, but worst comes to worst, and he learns he needs to leave the situation.
 The lyrics discus the process of “hell” the young man goes through, while learning he can and will have a better life.

-You can pick up The Gathering on Amazon and help finance this site!
+You can pick up The Gathering [amazon text=on Amazon&asin=B01BOF064E] and help finance this site!